Metrics

 bca checkThreshold-violation reportsCI / IDE

 The CI/IDE offender formats (Checkstyle, SARIF, code-climate, clang-warning, msvc-warning) used to live on bca metrics -O <fmt>.
-They moved to bca check --output-format <fmt> in #235 because their input is a list of threshold violations, not the per-file metric tree that the other formats above carry.
+They moved to bca check --report-format <fmt> because their input is a list of threshold violations, not the per-file metric tree that the other formats above carry.
 See the bca check chapter for the new invocation.

 Export command